Champagne Aspasie: Since 1794 in Brouillet

 Demi-Sec Réserve

-A classic Demi-Sec variant for lovers of round, fruit-forward Champagnes.
-Details on assemblage and dosage are not yet available – one of the open questions for the maison.
+A classic Demi-Sec version for lovers of round, fruit-driven champagnes.
+Details on Assemblage and Dosage are not yet available, one of the open questions for the maison.

 Brut Rosé

-Fruity red berries, finesse, vivacity – this is how Aspasie describes the Rosé.
-The exact assemblage and vinification method (saignée or maceration?) remain open.
+Fruity red berries, finesse, vivacity, so Aspasie describes the Rosé.
+The exact Assemblage and vinification method (Saignée or maceration?) remain open.

 Blanc de Blancs Brut

-100% Chardonnay from old vines in Brouillet, 60 months lees aging.
-Extremely fresh, purist, almost maritime: iodine-rich limestone, acacia flowers, lemon.
-Precise acidity, saline mineral finish.
-A monocru Chardonnay that shows the cool, chalk-dominated side of the Vallée de l'Ardre.
+Auf Instagram weiterlesen →100% Chardonnay from old vines in Brouillet, 60 months lees aging.
+Extremely fresh, purist, almost maritime: iodized limestone, acacia blossoms, lemon.
+Precise acidity, salty mineral finish.
+A Monocru Chardonnay that shows the cool, chalk-dominated side of the Vallée de l'Ardre.

 100% Chardonnay · 6 g/l Dosage · 60 months aging · Brouillet, Monocru, Vieilles Vignes